 23. Why Sunset Appears Red?

-At sunset, most of light rays are reflected and scattered in the atmosphere and the sun appears dimmer.
+At sunset, most of the light rays are reflected and scattered in the atmosphere and the Sun appears dimmer.
 The color of the Sun itself appears to alter, first to orange and then to red.
-This is because more of the short wavelength green and blue are scattered and only longer wavelength red and orange are left to be seen.
-That’s why sun set appears red.
+This happens because shorter wavelengths (green and blue) scatter more, leaving only the longer wavelengths (red and orange) to be seen.
+That’s why sunset appears red.

 24. Alive Microbes

 A paper published in the journal Proceedings of the National Academy of Sciences shows that there are many different types of microorganisms present in the atmosphere 8 to 15 km above the Earth’s surface.
 Many of the microbes discovered high in the sky are similar to those in the oceans and freshwater environments.
 About 25 percent of the microbes were similar to those found in feces.

 25. Heat from Lightning

 A single stroke of a lightning bolt can heat the surrounding air to 27,000 degree Celsius.
 Since the lightning travels at extremely fast speed (299,792,458 m/s), the heated air has no time to expand.
 This rapid heating causes an explosive expansion of the nearby air, which forms a shock wave of compressed particles in all directions.
 Similar to an explosion, the rapid expanding waves produce a very loud, booming burst of sound.

 The refractive index of air is slightly greater than 1.
 Variations in the refractive index can lead to the blending of light rays over long optical paths.
 The refractive index of air depends on temperature.
 Refraction effects rise with the increase in a temperature gradient.
 Mirage is a perfect example.

 27. Breaking Sound Barrier